 - A partnership or referral pipeline (people who send you work)

 Half the marketing agencies, business consultants and sales coaches I ran outbound for at Fenixtal tracked all of this in Google Sheets.
 The other half paid for Salesforce and never opened it.
-Both broken.
-The Sheets crowd lost track.
-The Salesforce crowd lost money.
+Both were broken.
+The Sheets crowd lost track and the Salesforce crowd lost money.
 Neither built a system that actually served them.

 The right CRM gives you separate pipelines for each job and lets you switch between them without buying a new plan.
 Fluid CRM ships with unlimited pipelines on every plan.
 So does OnePageCRM.
 HubSpot makes you pay for it.

-Doland White is an executive coach in California who runs DWC.
+Doland White runs Doland White Consulting and works as an executive coach.
 He’d tried HubSpot, Salesforce, Capsule and “every CRM there is” before he found Fluid CRM.
 He put it like this:

 Before you pick a tool, figure out which type of tool you need.
 Most “CRMs for consultants” are actually three different categories pretending to be one.

 Sales CRM.
 Tracks deals, pipeline stages, follow-ups, reminders.
 Built for closing business.
-Fluid CRM, OnePageCRM, Pipedrive, Salesflare, HubSpot all live here.
+Fluid CRM, OnePageCRM, Pipedrive, Salesflare, Close and HubSpot all live here.

 Relationship CRM.
 Tracks people first, not deals.
 Built for networking, partnerships, referrals.
 Folk and Attio lean this direction.